Football: Premier League clubs vote for return to contact training

 "The Premier League's priority is the health and wellbeing of all participants."

-Clubs last week returned to training in small groups without contact and under strict health protocols.
+Clubs last week began the first phase of 'Project Restart' after agreeing to a return to training in small groups under strict limitations and no contact.

+The announcement that Phase Two can commence follows extensive testing of players and staff for coronavirus - with eight positives among players and staff, including Watford defender Adrian Mariappa and Bournemouth keeper Aaron Ramsdale.

+A third round of testing took place on Monday and Tuesday with results expected later this week.

-There have been no Premier League matches since early March because of the coronavirus pandemic and 92 fixtures remain.
+No matches have been played in the Premier League since March when the coronavirus pandemic shut down world sport.

+However, Wednesday's vote is a big step towards the Premier League completing the 92 remaining fixtures.

+Phase Two allows up to 10 players to work together and would ease the time restrictions on training sessions and let players to be closer.